jkuschner/processor_go_brr/specs/instruction_spec.md

    2. Always moves into `r8`
 10. jump if equal           `je  [1 or 2 or 3]`
     1.  jumps to the address stored into one of the 3 dedicated saved PC reg
-    2. TODO: double check all jumps to make sure the are correct je/jne
 11. jump not equal          `jne [1 or 2 or 3]`
     1.  jumps to the address stored into one of the 3 dedicated saved PC reg
-    2. TODO: double check all jumps to make sure the are correct je/jne
 12. store PC                `spc [1 or 2 or 3] offset`
     1.  if `offset == 0` stores current address into one of 3 dedicated saved PC reg
     2.  otherwise, check `r8` for the relative offset amount
-    3. TODO: fix all offsets that are >0 to use `r8`
 13. Lookup Table            `lut [input_reg] [1 or 2]`
 14. Counter clear           `ctc [a | b | c | b_flag]`
 15. Counter increment       `cti [a | b | c | b_flag]`